-- you start getting regular headaches, especially if you are aged 50 years or over;
+- start getting regular headaches, especially if you are aged 50 years or over;

 - get a sudden severe headache ‘out of the blue’ that may be accompanied by a stiff neck;

 - have a constant headache that is gradually getting worse over days or weeks;

-- you develop a severe headache accompanied by fever, nausea or vomiting;
+- develop a severe headache accompanied by fever, neck pain or stiffness, nausea or vomiting;

 - have a headache together with drowsiness, confusion, or memory loss;

 - have a headache following a head injury;

 - have a headache together with loss of sensation or weakness in any part of your body, coordination problems, blurred or double vision, slurred speech or difficulty speaking;

 - have a headache associated with being short of breath; or

 - develop a headache that is associated with convulsions (fits).